 Omni Homestead Resort: Hot Springs, Virginia

-The Omni Homestead Resort may be an 18th-century National Historic Landmark, but its two-acre Allegheny Springs water park is bang-up-to-date, with a spring-fed family pool, interactive waterplay zone, sandy beach, two 100-foot water slides and 400-foot lazy river.
-That's in addition to the resort's magnificent circa-1904 spring-fed indoor pool and serene outdoor spa pool.Continue to 17 of 18 below.
+The Omni Homestead Resort may be an 18th-century National Historic Landmark, but its two-acre Allegheny Springs water park is bang-up-to-date, with a spring-fed family pool, interactive waterplay zone, sandy beach, two 100-foot water slides, and a 400-foot lazy river.
+Those are in addition to the resort's magnificent circa-1904, spring-fed indoor pool and serene outdoor spa pool.Continue to 17 of 18 below.

 17 of 18